mslafrenie/Heads-or-Tales/family_coin.md

 **Description:** This "coin is a tribute to the family, the fabric of Canadian society, and depicts two wolves, symbols of togetherness."

+**Myth(s) Resisted:** Myth of Indigenous Cultural Stagnation, Myths of Colonization and Broken Family Structures

 <div id="viewerContainer">
 		<script  type="text/javascript">